TritonDataCenter/smartos-docs/docs/hardware-requirements.md

   their C-States.
 SmartOS has worked around them, but you should consider disabling them in your BIOS.

-"SmartOS/Triton" Specific Known issues
+SmartOS/Triton

 - SmartOS depends upon the hardware bios serial number in order to generate a UUID on boot; which is then assigned to a given compute node.
 (As displayed by the `sysinfo` command) In some rare cases, such as with the "Dell PowerEdge c6100" blade-type line of servers, the chassis sometimes incorrectly assigns the same serial number across all of the blades installed in the same unit.
-This can cause issues for some software such as "Triton Datacenter", "VMware ESXi", as well as others that directly rely on the chassis serial number to be entirely unique.
+This can cause issues for some software such as "Triton Datacenter" that directly rely upon the chassis serial number and the subsequent UUID generated on boot by SmartOS, to be entirely unique.

+  Example:

-  In the case of "Triton Data Center" and the "Dell c6100", 1 compute node, will be properly detected by "cnapi" and consequently, the "Operator Portal", while the others will quietly PXE boot and never be detected by Triton.
-To determine if this is the cause of your issue, simply ssh into each of the compute nodes in question, and
+  In the case of "Triton Data Center" and the aforementioned, "Dell c6100" chassis, 1 compute node (blade/sled), will be properly detected by "cnapi" and consequently, the "Operator Portal" on boot, while the other 3 quietly PXE boot without detection by Triton.
+To determine if a duplicate server UUID is the cause of your issue, simply ssh into each of the compute nodes in question, and run: `sysinfo | json UUID`.
-  run: `sysinfo | json UUID`.
-If more than 1 compute node share the same UUID then this is probably the cause of the issue.
-You can also verify the serial number matches on each node with:
+  If more than 1 compute node share the same UUID, then a duplicate serial number is likely the cause of the issue.
+You can also verify the duplicate serial numbers on each node with the following:

   `ipmitool fru print 0`

-  you should receive output like the following:
+  You should receive output resembling this:

-   `Chassis Type          : Rack Mount Chassis
+    Chassis Type          : Rack Mount Chassis
     Chassis Part Number   :
     Chassis Serial        :
     Board Mfg Date        : Wed Nov  7 02:43:00 2012
     Board Mfg             : Dell Inc.
     Board Product         : PowerEdge
     Board Serial          : CN0D61XP747512B60255A08
     Board Part Number     : 282BNP0616
     Product Manufacturer  : Dell Inc.
     Product Name          : C6100
     Product Part Number   :
     Product Version       :
     Product Serial        : DB3KYV1
-    Product Asset Tag`
+    Product Asset Tag:

   To work around the issue, you must set a unique serial number for each compute node using `ipmitool`.
 SmartOS compute nodes come with `ipmitool` preinstalled so this is as easy as:

   1. SSH to the affected compute node
-  2. On your local machine, randomly generate, as unicast as possible, a new serial number.
+  2. On your local desktop, randomly generate, as unicast as possible, a new serial number.
 In my scenario I simply used `pwgen` on my Mac to generate a 7 digit, random, alpha-numeric string.
+But you can probably use "/dev/urandom", python, openssl or a myriad of other tools to achieve the same result.
       `pwgen -sB 7 1`
   3. On each node run the following three commands:
       `ipmitool fru edit 0 field c 1 <NEW_SERIAL>`